 Dr. Cliódhna O'Connor is a social psychologist and Assistant Professor in the UCD School of Psychology.
 Her research investigates how people engage with scientific information and the implications this has for social attitudes, self-concept and common-sense beliefs.
 She is particularly interested in how scientific and clinical classifications influence social identity and intergroup relations, and has explored these links in a range of social contexts including gender stereotypes and psychiatric diagnosis.
-She currently holds a Marie Sklodowska-Curie Individual Fellowship (2017-2019), which supports a mixed-methods research programme exploring the phenomenon of diagnostic transitions in youth mental healthcare.
+She recently completed a Marie Sklodowska-Curie Individual Fellowship (2017-2019), which supported a mixed-methods research programme exploring the phenomenon of diagnostic transitions in youth mental healthcare.
 Prior to joining UCD, she was a Lecturer in the Maynooth University Department of Psychology.
 Her postdoctoral research was completed in the Lucena Clinic and University College London, where she was Co-Investigator on the project 'The Brain in the Public Sphere', funded by the Faraday Institute at St Edmund's College, University of Cambridge.
-She has held visiting positions in Princeton University Department of Psychology and UCD School of Medicine.
+She has held visiting positions in Princeton University Department of Psychology, South London & Maudsley NHS Foundation Trust and UCD School of Medicine.
 She holds degrees from Trinity College Dublin (BA [Hons.] in Psychology), the London School of Economics & Political Science (MSc in Social & Cultural Psychology) and University College London (PhD in Social Psychology).

 - Lecturer/Assistant ProfessorUniversity College Dublin, School of Psychology, Ireland1 Sep 2017